invasy/invasy.github.io/content/notes/sleep_cli_windows.md

 ---
-title: Sleep mode from command line in Windows
+title: How to enter sleep mode from command line in Windows
 categories:
-- howto
+- how to
 tags:
 - Windows
 - sleep